postmanlabs/labs-docs/v6/postman/collection_runs/working_with_data_files.md

 * [Working with the sample files](#working-with-the-sample-files)

 ### Getting started

-Before we begin, download the collection and data files we'll use in this example.
+Before we begin, download the following collection and data files we'll use in this example.

    *   [Collection.json](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/58533790.json)
    *   [JSON](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/58702589.json)
    *   [CSV](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/58702574.csv)

 #### Importing sample files

 To import the files in Postman, click the **Import** button in the header bar.
 In the **IMPORT** modal, select the sample files to upload.
+You can only import collection and environment files.
+We'll use data files like .JSON and .CSV for analysis.

 [![import sample](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/import+modal.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/import+modal.png)

-You should see "Post Request" and "Using data files" in the sidebar as shown in the image below.
+You should see your collection with a request you just imported in the sidebar as shown in the image below.

 [![post request](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-working-with-data-1.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-working-with-data-1.png)